dive-into-machine-learning/dive-into-machine-learning/README.md

   * "Adopted at 200 universities from 50 countries"
   * "The entire book is drafted in Jupyter notebooks, seamlessly integrating exposition figures, math, and interactive examples with self-contained code."
   * "You can modify the code and tune hyperparameters to get instant feedback to accumulate practical experiences in deep learning."
-* **[labmlai/annotated_deep_learning_paper_implementations](https://github.com/labmlai/annotated_deep_learning_paper_implementations)** - "Deep learning papers implemented, with side-by-side notes" - "We are actively maintaining this repo and adding new implementations almost weekly."
+* **[labmlai/annotated_deep_learning_paper_implementations](https://github.com/labmlai/annotated_deep_learning_paper_implementations)** - code, noteobooks - "Deep learning papers implemented, with side-by-side notes" - "We are actively maintaining this repo and adding new implementations almost weekly."
-* **["Have Fun With [Deep] Learning" by David Humphrey.](https://github.com/humphd/have-fun-with-machine-learning)** This is an excellent way to "get ahead of yourself" and hack-first.
-Then you will feel excited to move onto...
+* **["Have Fun With [Deep] Learning" by David Humphrey.](https://github.com/humphd/have-fun-with-machine-learning)** This one can be an excellent way to "get ahead of yourself" and hack-first.
+Perhaps as a ramp up to another course like...
 * **[Prof. Andrew Ng's](https://scholar.google.com/citations?user=mG4imMEAAAAJ&hl=en) [courses on Deep Learning](https://www.coursera.org/specializations/deep-learning)!** There five courses, as part of the [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).
 These courses are part of his new venture, [deeplearning.ai](https://www.deeplearning.ai)
   * Some course notes about it: [ashishpatel26/Andrew-NG-Notes](https://github.com/ashishpatel26/Andrew-NG-Notes)
 * **[_Deep Learning_](https://www.deeplearningbook.org/), a free book published MIT Press.** By Ian Goodfellow, Yoshua Bengio and Aaron Courville